xtendui/xtendui/src/gatsby/markdown/components/setup/index.md

 ### Webpack

 This library is made to be used by [webpack](https://github.com/webpack).
-In essence you have to setup webpack's resolve to be able to import the scripts and styles from the `node_modules/xtend-library` or from your custom folder if present.
+In essence you have to setup webpack's resolve to be able to import the scripts and styles from the `node_modules/xtend-library` or from your custom folder if present (`./dist/xtend-library` in this case).

 ```jsx
   resolve: {